qqrm/cargo-warden/SECURITY_MODEL.md

 - **Denial of Service**: Policies should avoid overly broad restrictions that could disrupt legitimate builds.

 ## Future Work
-Future iterations may integrate seccomp and additional kernel features to tighten the sandbox and expose metrics for audit trails.
+The runtime already loads seccomp filters that deny syscalls declared in the active policy.
+Future work focuses on additional kernel integrations (for example, fanotify for filesystem auditing) and richer telemetry pipelines for policy tuning.